Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Missouri and its opponents have combined for 65 points just twice this season.
+- Missouri has combined with its opponents to put up more than 65 points only two times this year.

-- Tennessee has combined with its opponents to score more than 65 points in one game this season.
+- Tennessee's games have gone over 65 points in just one opportunity this season.

-- The combined points per game average of the two teams, 74.3, is 9.3 points more than Saturday's over/under.
+- The two teams combine to score 74.3 points per game, 9.3 more than the total in this contest.

-- These two squads combine to allow 53.3 points per game, 11.7 fewer than this contest's over/under.
+- The 53.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 65 over/under in this contest.

 - Tigers games have an average total of 58.5 points this season, 6.5 fewer than Saturday's over/under.

-- The 58.1 PPG average total in Volunteers games this season is 6.9 points fewer than this game's over/under.
+- The 65 total in this game is 6.9 points higher than the 58.1 average total in Volunteers games this season.

 Missouri Stats and Trends

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 3 points or more.
+- The Tigers have yet to cover the spread this season when favored by 2.5 points or more.

-- Missouri's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).

 - This year, the Tigers average 17.5 more points per game (38.8) than the Volunteers give up (21.3).

-- Missouri is 0-4 against the spread and 2-2 overall this season when the team notches more than 21.3 points.
+- When Missouri puts up more than 21.3 points, it is 0-4 against the spread and 2-2 overall.

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.